Explore the application potential of quantum technologies!

 Who can participate?

-Students of engineering or natural sciences from universities of the participating countries in bachelor and master programs with basic knowledge in quantum mechanics.
+Students of engineering or natural sciences from universities in Israel and Germany in bachelor and master programs with basic knowledge in quantum physics (typically third year onwards).

 Participation in the academy is free of charge.
 Meals and housing will be provided.
-Travel expenses to and from Berlin will be reimbursed in coordination with the organizers.
+Travel expenses will be reimbursed in coordination with the organizers.
 The event language is English.

 How to apply?